 States may use their TANF funding in any manner "reasonably calculated to accomplish the purposes of TANF."
 These purposes are: to provide assistance to needy families so that children can be cared for in their own homes; to reduce dependency by promoting job preparation, work and marriage; to prevent out-of-wedlock pregnancies; and to encourage the formation and maintenance of two-parent families.
 States have broad flexibility to determine eligibility, method of assistance, and benefit levels.
 Individual Development Accounts, restricted accounts which can only be used for education, homeownership, or other self-sufficiency activity, are specifically mentioned as a possible use of funds.
 The state plan must have "objective criteria" which are "fair" and "equitable" for eligibility and benefits and must explain appeal rights.

-Effective dates: States have until July 1, 1997 to submit their state plans and begin implementing TANF, although they can opt to implement earlier.
+States have until July 1, 1997 to submit their state plans and begin implementing TANF, although they can opt to implement earlier.
 The Department of Health and Human Services (HHS) reviews the plans only for completeness.
-States must allow for a 45-day comment period on the state plan by local governments and private organizations and consult with them. ( TANF State Plan Submissions Chart)
+States must allow for a 45-day comment period on the state plan by local governments and private organizations and consult with them.
+(TANF State Plan Submissions Chart)

 - Unless a state opts out, non-exempt adult recipients who are not working must participate in community service two months after they start receiving benefits.